Limited Company Liquidation

 How do you pay for a company liquidation?

 The liquidator usually covers the liquidation costs by selling company assets.
-Directors may need to contribute personally to the professional fees if there are no assets to sell.
+Directors may need to contribute personally to the pre-liquidation fees if there are no assets to sell.
 If this isn’t an option, we can discuss the best affordable insolvency routes with you.

 How Long Does the Liquidation Process Take?